QR4.3.6 Anti-time

 • What is the dark matter and dark energy that constitute most of our universe?

-It isn’t just that these questions are unanswered but that over fifty years has seen no progress at all in answering them.
-The great hopes of string theory and super-symmetry have led nowhere, so the next fifty years will be the same unless there is a change.
-The alternative now proposed is based on processing not particles.
-To succeed, it must explain not only what the standard model does but also what it doesn’t, as listed above.
-As will be seen, a processing model does just that.
+It isn’t just that these questions are unanswered, but that over fifty years has seen no progress at all in answering them.
+The great hopes of string theory and super-symmetry led nowhere, so will the next fifty years be the same?
+The model now proposed explains not only what the standard model does, but also what it doesn’t, as listed above.

 Next